'Gangsta's Paradise' rapper Coolio dies at age 59

 A year later, “Gangsta’s Paradise” would become a No. 1 single, with its dark opening lyrics:

-“As I walk through the valley of the shadow of death, I take a look at my life and realize there’s not much left, ‘cause I’ve been blastin’ and laughin’ so long, that even my mama thinks that my mind is gone.”
+“As I walk through the valley of the shadow of death, I take a look at my life and realize there’s nothin’, ‘cause I’ve been blastin’ and laughin’ so long, that even my mama thinks that my mind is gone.”

 Social media lit up with reactions to the unexpected death.

-Note: This story was first published on Sept.
-28, 2022.
-It was updated on Sept.
-29, 2022, to correct some of the lyrics to “Gangsta’s Paraside.”
-The line is “I take a look at my life and realize there’s nothin’ left,” not “there’s not much left.”